gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 If I shout to you "A mind-reductionist is creeping up behind you!"
 I am not merely sending some sound waves to your eardrums: I am also referring to a third thing: the reductionist.

-Sign "Dog" Object Interpretant
+IMAGE: Sign "Dog" Object Interpretant

 Peirce pointed out that semiosis, on the other hand, is intrinsically a triadic relationship.